55. The veil and the feminization of the Planet

 "You can kill me as soon as you like..."

-More than 150 years ago in 1848 in a garden at Badasht, Iran, a solitary woman named Tahireh - Iranian poet and revolutionary - threw off her veil and, before the stunned participants in this land where women were never seen in public, announced a new age in the cause of women.
+More than 150 years ago in 1848 in a garden at Badasht, Iran, a solitary 26 year old woman named Tahireh - poet and revolutionary - threw off her veil which was a cornerstone of Shih Islam and, before the stunned participants in this land where women were never seen in public, announced a new age in the cause of women.

 In the globally disseminated statement "The Promise of World Peace" the Universal House of Justice describes the important connection between education and discrimination, stating: